 Notice the way these break down :

 I advise that you use one of these methods to come up with your domain name.
-The easiest by far is to use the word combination method (method 3 above).
+The easiest by far is to use the made up word or the word combination method.

 Think about different ways of spelling a word that sums up your service simply.
 For example a commenting (discussion) system for websites has a domain name of disqus.com which is a phonetic way of spelling discuss.